mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So finally, we have to practice regulating the mind.
 That regulation of the mind is the practice of *egolessness*.

 But how can you practice egolessness?
-Dogen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of Buddha.”
+Dogen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of buddha.”
 That means, you should throw yourself away to... something.
 That *to something* is to your object.
-But this object is not merely an object, this is the house of the Buddha.
+But this object is not merely an object, this is the house of the buddha.

 So first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
-But this object is not the book; this book is Buddha.
-So to throw away yourself into this book means to throw away yourself into the house of Buddha.
+But this object is not the book; this book is buddha.
+So to throw away yourself into this book means to throw away yourself into the house of buddha.
 That means deal with the book as well as dealing with your life.
 So you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

 So that is egolessness.

-And also, if you throw yourself away, your body and mind, into the house of the Buddha, at that time, Dogen Zen Master says:
+And also, if you throw yourself away, your body and mind, into the house of the buddha, at that time, Dogen Zen Master says:

-> When functioning comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
-Free from birth and death, you become Buddha.
+> When functioning comes from the direction of the buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+Free from birth and death, you become buddha.
 Then there can be no obstacle in any one's mind.

-[That] means if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
+[That] means if you throw away yourself into the house of buddha, that is nothing but expressing the original nature of existence.
 Very naturally; simultaneous.

 So, here is zazen.
 If you see zazen and you separately, that is a situation in which you can create the discriminatory world, the dualistic world.
 “I like zazen,” “I don't like zazen,” whatever you say – that is the dualistic world.
 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
 And then, if you arrange all circumstances, [as I told you], you should take care of zazen, with egolessness.

 At that time, the practice of egolessness is to throw away yourself into zazen, perfectly in the [flow of] zazen.
 Offer your body and mind to zazen completely.
 At that time, there is no-self.
 No self.
 But if you completely offer yourself to zazen, that zazen helps you, simultaneously.

 So that egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of *samadhi*.
-[You can only] throw away into zazen; at that time, you cannot do it without samadhi: one-pointedness.
+[You can only] throw away into zazen; at that time, you cannot do it without *samadhi*: one-pointedness.

 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
 There is no chance to *involve* in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.

 So, it’s a very simple practice.
-And then, if you offer yourself, and then after that there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the Buddha: [existence].
+And then, if you offer yourself, and then after that there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the buddha: [existence].

 #### 56:36